Biological Science (BSCI)

 Credits: 4

-This course is an upper level biology class that expands on the basic knowledge of cellular structure and function.
-The focus is on molecular biology and cell signaling.
-Experiments by preeminent scientists are explored and analyzed.
+This course is an upper level elective undergraduate course that expands on the basic knowledge of cellular structure and function.
+The focus will be on molecular biology and cell signaling.
+Research methods and experiments by preeminent scientists will be explored and analyzed.

 Prerequisite(s): BIOL 413 with a minimum grade of C- and BIOL 414 with a minimum grade of C- and CHEM 403 with a minimum grade of C- and CHEM 404 with a minimum grade of C-.